1 / 3

 Care Guide

-Plant bulbs in fall or early spring 6–8 inches (15–20 cm) deep and 12–18 inches (30–45 cm) apart in full sun to partial shade in well-drained, fertile, slightly acidic soil with a pH of 6.0–6.5.
-Tall stems (4–7 feet/120–210 cm) require staking in exposed positions.
-Mulch heavily to keep roots cool.
+Plant bulbs in fall or early spring 6-8 inches (15-20 cm) deep and 12-18 inches (30-45 cm) apart in full sun to partial shade in well-drained fertile slightly acidic soil at pH 6.0-6.5.
+Tall stems (4-7 feet / 120-210 cm) require staking in exposed positions.
+Mulch heavily to keep the root zone cool.
 Water consistently during active growth.
 Apply a balanced fertilizer as shoots emerge in spring and again as buds form.
-Avoid alkaline soils — plants yellow and decline.
-Highly toxic to cats — do not grow where cats have access.Pruning
+Alkaline soils cause yellowing and decline; soil pH below 6.5 is required for long-term health.
+All parts are highly toxic to cats — the group should not be grown where cats have access.Pruning

-Remove spent flower heads individually as they fade to prevent seed set and maintain appearance, but leave the full stem and foliage in place until they yellow and die back naturally — this is essential for bulb replenishment.
+Remove spent flower heads individually as they fade to prevent seed set and maintain appearance.
+Leave the full stem and foliage in place until they yellow and die back naturally, since the stem and leaves rebuild the bulb for the following season.
 Cut to ground level only after stems have fully yellowed.
-Stake before stems reach 24 inches (60 cm).
-Divide congested clumps every 4–5 years in early fall.Pruning Schedule
+Stake before stems reach 24 inches (60 cm) — the tall mature height requires early structural support.
+Divide congested clumps every 4-5 years in early fall.Pruning Schedule

 J